sevenleo/npm-pymanager/README.md

 Current behavior:

-- Invalid menu input shows an `invalid option` message
+- Invalid menu input shows an `invalid option` message with a short pause (arrows/special keys are ignored silently and never reach this path)
-- Invalid package number shows an `invalid number` message
+- Invalid package number shows an `invalid number` message with a short pause
 - Invalid JSON from npm list/outdated becomes an empty result
+- npm commands that exceed their timeout fail soft (empty result / `False`) with an `npm_timeout` warning; update timeouts are also listed as failed packages
-- Failed update commands show `update_failed`
+- Failed update commands are listed by name plus `update_failed`
-- Cross-platform compatibility prevents Unicode crashes on Windows terminals with ANSI code pages
+- Unicode fallbacks (ASCII) prevent crashes on Windows terminals with legacy code pages
 - Graceful fallback when terminal size detection fails
 - Update All confirmation cancels on any key other than `y`